 SERP stands for Search Engine Results Page.
-Marketers are always aiming for their website pages to appear on the first page, and if possible in the first position.
+Marketers always aim for their website pages to appear on the first page and, if possible, in the first position.

 Is there a difference between a free SERP checker and a paid SERP checker?

 The short answer is yes; there is a difference.
 Free SERP checker tools are designed to give you high-level information on a limited number of keywords.
 If you're running a larger site, you'll need more keywords to track, more frequent updates, and in-depth analysis.
 This will only be available with a paid tool.

 What is the importance of tracking SERPs?